d2s/Documentation/_posts/2018-04-10-Changelog.md

 [Released](https://github.com/rsyncOSX/RsyncOSX/releases/tag/v5.9.1rc) 17 August 2019.
 The release candidate is signed but not notarized.
 Next release of RsyncOSX will be when macOS 10.15 Catalina is released.
 Next release will be build by Xcode 11 and both signed and notarized. **Important** - from macOS 10.15 Catalina, notarization is required by default for all software.

-The major part of in this release are refactor and cleanup in code.
+The major part in this release are refactor and cleanup in code.
 Refactor of code is mostly for decouple of code and make the code easier for maintenance.

 The following are changes in the release candidate: